 Before you apply, it's a good idea to get in touch with the Julia community.
 Ask questions on Discourse or join the Julia Slack to get connected with potential mentors to help find interesting projects.
 The Slack channel

-free to share your draft applications in the #jsoc channel of the Slack to
+#jsoc channel of the Slack to receive feedback.

 The key questions we will ask ourselves when considering it are:

 Is the plan a reasonable amount to do in three months?